iotaledger/hornet/documentation/docs/how_tos/using_docker.md

 ```

 * If you changed the `restAPI.jwtAuth.salt` value in the `config.json`, then you need to pass that value as a parameter as `--salt <restAPI.jwtAuth.salt value from your config.json>`

+## INX

+This setup includes the INX extensions listed at the beginning of this guide.
+If you want to disable certain extensions you can comment out the different services in the `docker-compose.yaml` file and restart HORNET.